 Combine these two diverse countries in one exhilarating 10 day safari.
-The itinerary has fabulous game-viewing opportunities throughout and includes various parks and reserves including Amboseli, Lake Manyara, the World Heritage Site of Ngorongoro Crater and the majestic Serengeti National Park.
+The itinerary has fabulous game-viewing opportunities throughout and includes various parks and reserves including Amboseli, Tarangire National Park, the World Heritage Site of Ngorongoro Crater and the majestic Serengeti National Park.

-Accommodation is in the unique Porini Amboseli Camp and then in the Lemala tented safari camps.
+Accommodation includes the unique Porini Amboseli Camp, Nimali Tarangire and the Lemala tented safari camps.
 Starting and ending in Nairobi, the tour includes flights and inter-camp transport (and most game drives) by private 4x4 safari vehicle.

 The location of Amboseli National Park is probably its biggest attraction - the whole park is overlooked by the world famous views of Mount Kilimanjaro.